 Addressing Problems, Seeking Solutions

 “Schools should not be 100 percent remote.
 Period,” Dutchess County Executive Marc Molinaro said during a virtual town hall on May 22.
 Based on New York’s guidelines for reopening, education facilities are able to resume in-person instruction during Phase Four.
 Thanks to pressure from New Yorkers—including Molinaro, who has sent letters to Governor Andrew Cuomo’s office in hopes of addressing the struggles families with special needs are facing—the governor signed an executive order on June 5 that gives schools the option to provide in-person special-education services over the summer.
-But parents and programs report that the state department of education has provided little to no guidance as how to open up campus services.
+But parents and programs report that the state department of education has provided little to no guidance on how to open up campus services.

 “I don’t think that the state should get a free pass on this,” Molinaro says.
 “They established guidances for tennis and guidances for beaches and guidances for retail space.
 Why guidance for those with developmental disabilities wasn’t a priority speaks volumes about the way the state of New York treats those with developmental disabilities—not the staff people with [the New York State Office for People With Developmental Disabilities], not the workers who are out there trying to do their job, but from a leadership perspective.
 Those with developmental disabilities have often felt that they were treated as second-class citizens, and when you consider the fact that here we are in the midst of all of this, establishing those guidelines and those protocols ought to have been a priority, not a secondary thought.”